vernisaz/simcom/doc/PIs.md

 - start - `sudo systemctl start rustcom`
 - stop - `sudo systemctl stop rustcom`
 - disable - `sudo systemctl disable rustcom`

+You can selected any other name for the service not clashing with already existing services.

 ### A developer paradise